WebSocket Communication Protocol

 • "type": "listen"

-• "state": "start", "stop", "detect" (wake-up detection has been triggered)
+• "state": "start", "stop", "detect" (wake detection triggered)

-• "mode": "auto", "manual" or "realtime", indicating the recognition mode.
+• "mode": "auto", "manual" or "realtime", indicating recognition mode.

 • Example: Start listening